zzyzxlab/tao.js/packages/docs/src/content/advanced/inline-handlers.md

-Inline Handlers operate like standard Event listeners in other areas of JavaScript in that the handlers are _expected_ to be called in the order in which they were registered (added) to the TAO for a taople ("Event").
+Inline Handlers operate like standard Event listeners in other areas of JavaScript in that the handlers are _expected_ to be called in the order in which they were registered (added) to the TAO for a given trigram ("Event").

-This _expectation is modified_ when it comes to using [Wildcard Handlers](../basics/wildcards.md) because internally each taople is managing it's own set of handlers.
-While all matching Wildcard Handlers will be called along with all of the Concrete Handlers, they will be called in the order that the taoples themselves were added to the TAO, and the order per taople that each handler was added as this will be the traversal order used by the TAO.
+This _expectation is modified_ when it comes to using [Wildcard Handlers](../basics/wildcards.md) because internally each trigram is managing it's own set of handlers.
+While all matching Wildcard Handlers will be called along with all of the Concrete Handlers, they will be called in the order that the trigrams themselves were added to the TAO, and the order per trigram that each handler was added as this will be the traversal order used by the TAO.

 Ordering of Inline Handler execution is **not a guarantee** provided by the TAO, and the